How can you ensure a comfortable retirement with no problem?

-- Work backwards from the destination and figure out the actions you need to take.
+Work backward from the destination and figure out the actions you need to take.

 What should you not do in retirement?

-- End all meaningful projects.
-This is an excellent way to die quick.
-You need something to do that keeps you physically, intellectually, emotionally and socially active.
+End all meaningful projects.
+This is an excellent way to die quickly.
+You need something to do that keeps you physically, intellectually, emotionally, and socially active.

 What do I really want to do in retirement?